MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 ## Part 1: Extract your SLC from the configuration data and import the key to your on-premises HSM

-1. Use the following steps in the [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) section of the Azure Key Vault documentation:
+1. Azure Key Vault administrator: Use the following steps in the [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) section of the Azure Key Vault documentation:

     -   **Generate and transfer your key to Azure Key Vault HSM**: [Prepare your Internet-connected workstation](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#step-1-prepare-your-internet-connected-workstation)